mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<img src="powerpanel-webui.webp" max-width="600px" has-border="true" caption="I rate CyberPower's UPS management software as &quot;okay.&quot;">}}

 I played around with PowerPanel for a few minutes, and I thought it was okay but unnecessary.
-The software is the quality you'd expect for closed-source, vendor-specific hardware management software.
+The quality is what you'd expect for closed-source, vendor-specific hardware management software.
 The physical controls on the UPS are good enough for me.

 PowerPanel can run custom scripts when the UPS loses power, so I could theoretically automate shutdowns of the other devices in my rack on power cuts, but it's not worth the trouble in my environment.